1015062E/howto/Troubleshooting Power BI Desktop Memory Errors During Data Refresh.md

 ### 🔍 Step-by-Step Diagnosis: Individual vs. Full Refresh

 #### ✅ Test: Refresh a Single Table
-Try refreshing one table individually (e.g., `"Order and revenue - self service"`) by right-clicking on it and selecting **Refresh Data**.
+Try refreshing one table individually by right-clicking on it and selecting **Refresh Data**.
 If this works but full refresh still fails:

 ---